benjaminasis/build-my-own-website/README.md

 * Under Value, I've put my Public IP address of my EC2 instance

 ### 12. Installed Elementor Plug-in in WordPress
-I've installed Elementor plug-in as my editor in wordpress
-* I've selected a template and start working on the details of the website.
-I've watched series of videos to get a hang of *Elementor*
+I've installed Elementor plug-in as my editor in wordpress.
+I've selected a template and start working on the details of the website.
+I've watched series of videos to get a hang of *Elementor*.
 ### 13. Installed SSL certificate
-Since my website using HTTP which is unsecure, I installed SSL certificate so all traffic is secured and encrypted and must use HTTPS protocol.
+Since my website was using unsecure HTTP, I've installed SSL certificate so all traffic are secured and encrypted and must use HTTPS protocol.<br/>
 Here's what I did:
-* certbot.eff.org is a website which issues free SSL cerficate
-* Open certbot.eff.org and selected *Apache* on Software and *Ubuntu 20.04* on System.
-Then I followed the instuctions indicated
+1. Open certbot.eff.org *(note: certbot.eff.<snap>org is a website which issues free SSL certificate)* and selected **Apache** on Software and **Ubuntu 20.04** on System.
+Then I followed the instuctions indicated.
 1. SSH to my EC2 instance
 1. Installed **snapd** <br/>
 `sudo install snapd`